• Download AI-Ready CX: A Leader’s Guide for Change, Adoption, and Impact for 12+ templates, tools, and more. Get e-book -->

 Agent-facing and employee-facing AI assistants

 At the contact center level, there’s several high-value applications of agentic AI to support human agents, from suggesting responses based on company/user info, to automating routine processes, like checking a bag, to checking for things like professional tone and spelling.
-By the way, if you’re interested in all the ways you can get started adopting next-gen AI for contact centers, watch our recent webinar on this topic, From Contact Center to Agentic AI Leader: Embracing AI to Upgrade CX.
+If you’re interested in all the ways you can get started adopting next-gen AI for contact centers, watch our recent webinar on this topic, From Contact Center to Agentic AI Leader: Embracing AI to Upgrade CX.

 Agentic AI can also aid other employees, outside of contact center agents.
 For example, we worked with one office supply retailer to empower their in-store sales associates with an AI assistant that provides fast answers to customer questions.
 And another, high-profile carpet retailer in Europe uses a Quiq-powered AI assistant to help onboard and train their employees.